Arduino Nano 33 BLESold out

 Oh, and did we mention the improved price?
 Thanks to a revised manufacturing process, the Arduino Nano 33 BLE costs less than the original Nano … what are you waiting for?
 Upgrade now!

-The communications chipset on the Nano 33 BLE can be both a BLE and Bluetooth® client and host device.
+The communications chipset on the Nano 33 BLE can be both a Bluetooth® Low Energy and Bluetooth® client and host device.
 Something pretty unique in the world of microcontroller platforms.
 If you want to see how easy it is to create a Bluetooth® central or a peripheral device, explore the examples at our ArduinoBLE library.

 The Getting Started section contains all the information you need to configure your board, use the Arduino Software (IDE), and start tinkering with coding and electronics.